Cuban Salsa: Three Step Pivot Turns in Casino

 Likewise for Three Step Pivot Coca-Cola left turns.
 The tradition is to turn with the front over the stepping foot.
 On “2”, on “5” or on “7”.
 Starting on “5” is by far the most common.
 But one could also start on “1”, “3” or “6” with the back first but it is extremely rare.

-Many options are not necessarily something to go for.
+Using all options are not necessarily something to go for.
 One should only add complexity to a dance if it really serves a good purpose.
 Keep it simple is almost always better.
-Most Followers should only be led into the most common ways to start turns.
+Most Follows should only be led into the most common ways to start turns.
 Of the “back first” options, I only use “5” for Vacilala and only in rare situations.
-I never use the back-first options for Coca-Cola turns.

-Only a few turn techniques make multiple turns like double turns possible or realistic.
-The Three Step Pivot Turn is ideal for double turns.
+The Three Step Pivot Turn Framework is ideal for double turns.
 Double Turns should be done as Five Step Pivot Turns.
 The last step of the first turn should at the same time be the first step of the second turn.

 Which method to use?

 The Three Step Pivot-Compass Turn is be far the most common.
 It almost rules the waves unopposed.
-The Mother of All Traveling Turn Techniques.
+It is The Mother of All Traveling Turn Techniques.

 But Pivot-Compass has a huge build in problem.
 It is difficult to swing the leg of the third step sufficiently around to do a full 360.
-Very often as much as 90 degrees are missing.
+Very often as much as 90 degrees are missing!
 I call this “failed” Three Step Pivot-Compass Turn for the “Cuban Lazy Turn”.
-It is by far the most common “how Followers actually turn” technique in Cuban Salsa!
+The “Lazy” is by far the most common “how Followers actually turn” technique in Cuban Salsa!

 The Cuban Lazy Turn needs a forth step to make the full circle.
-It is common for many Follows to “cheat”.
-They pivot around on the third step as they step forward with a forth step to close the circle.
 The Cuban Lacy Turn works and looks good in many situations like for the “Setenta Hammerlock”.
 But it makes double turns impossible or unlikely to succeed.
-The Cuban Lazy Turn prevents a Follow from learning to turn properly.
+And it doesn’t work well in many situations because it’s likely to undermine the circular motion.

 I recommend that Follows learn both the Compass and the Spiral way to end Three Step Pivot Turns.
-The Spiral turn technique is surprisingly easy when you have first learned it.
-Spiral turns are sturdy and fail safe.
+The Spiral turn technique is far less common today but it is surprisingly easy when you have first learned it: Sturdy and fail safe.